Horace Mann Educators Headquarters: Construction

-In July of 1968, Horace Mann's then-president Dan Bannister announced that the architectural contract had been awarded to Minoru Yamasaki and Associates, of Troy, Michigan.
+In July 1968, Horace Mann's then-president Dan Bannister announced that the architectural contract had been awarded to Minoru Yamasaki and Associates, of Troy, Michigan.
 This came just three weeks after the signing of the contract for Horace Mann to purchase the land.
-In January of 1969, Horace Mann revealed to the City Council its plans for a six story, $7 million home office building to be built on the property.
+In January 1969, Horace Mann revealed to the City Council its plans for a six story, $7 million home office building to be built on the property.
 This varied differently than what was proposed originally.

 On March 17, 1969, the deed to the downtown commercial urban renewal land was signed by the mayor and a check for the purchase of the land was presented to the city by Horace Mann.
 An application for a building permit was filed in September 1969.
 At almost the same time, requests for proposals were sent to a number of pre-selected general contractors, including three based in Springfield.

 In early December 1969, it was announced that Evans Construction Company of Springfield was the low bidder and was awarded the general contract.
 Groundbreaking of the building took place before the end of the year.
 While the construction was only to be the company's new six story headquarters, in the original project plan was the possibility for and additional building on the property.
 Almost two years into the construction, Dan Bannister, president of Horace Mann, petitioned the City Council for a year's extension on developing a commercial building on its urban renewal site.
 Bannister further suggested that perhaps the Springfield Public Library (Lincoln Library) could build on the site, which has been designated to hold a 50,000 square foot structure.